 Again, please do not hesitate to reach out to let us hear your thoughts on this.
 Happy also to discuss during the marketplace conference that we organize on the 28th of November in Berlin — make sure to get some tickets before they are sold out.

-Authored by Philip Specht, a member of the Speedinvest Network Effects team, with contributions from Mathias Ockenfels, Jeroen Arts and Krishan Allen.
-The team invests in SaaS-enabled platforms and marketplaces and other Network Effects-driven businesses where the value of a product increases with every new user.
+Authored by Philip Specht, a member of the Speedinvest Marketplaces & Consumer team, with contributions from Mathias Ockenfels, Jeroen Arts and Krishan Allen.
+The team invests in SaaS-enabled platforms and marketplaces and other network effects-driven businesses where the value of a product increases with every new user.
 Enabled by new technologies in areas we cannot even imagine today, the team believes these are the businesses that will continue to revolutionize the world.

 Sign-up to get the latest Speedinvest news, insights and resources right in your inbox.